 GitLab SAST: How to use GitLab With Klocwork

-GitLab is an integrated solution that covers the entire DevOps lifecycle.
-And, Klocwork is a static code analyzer that has been designed to optimize DevSecOps processes, like CI/CD Pipelines.
+GitLab SAST is a combination of GitLab— an integrated solution that covers the entire DevOps lifecycle — and, Klocwork — a static code analysis and SAST tool.
 When used together, these tools provide software development teams with a powerful GitLab SAST solution.
 Here we explain the benefits of GitLab SAST.

 What Is GitLab?